tolicodes/articles/wip/modern-tdd.md

 # Modern TDD - Storybook, Jest, Pickle - Cypress + SauceLabs

 ## Why testing is important
 You join a 5 person startup.
 The business plan isn't quite fleshed out.
 You're probably changing direction every few months.
 There's no time for testing.
-The only mis
+The only mission is to survive.
+After all, testing it time consuming, time is money, and right now you every penny counts.

+Before you know it, your 5 person startup baloons.
+Now you have a large engineering team, and a sale

 ## Types of testing
 ### Unit Test